MicrosoftDocs/visualstudio-docs/docs/xml-tools/start-view.md

 ## Watermark

-The watermark pane contains a list of links to all the XSD Designer views, XML Editor, and **XML Schema Explorer**.
+The watermark pane contains a list of links to all the XSD Designer views, XML editor, and **XML Schema Explorer**.
 If the schema set has errors, the following text is displayed at the end of the list: "Use the Error List to view and fix the errors in the set."

 ## Schema set details